 Stimulus configuration determines the detectability of motion signals in noise.
 Journal Of The Optical Society Of America.
 A, Optics, Image Science, And Vision, 17, 1525-34..
 (2000).

-- Anna Ma-Wyatt - Assoc.
-Prof., University of Adelaide, Australia
+- Anna Ma-Wyatt - Professor, University of Adelaide, Australia

 - Harvey Smallman - Senior Scientist at Pacific Science & Engineering Group

-- Mark Pettet - Technical Supervisor of Human Electrophysiology Laboratory
+- Mark Pettet - Technical Supervisor at Human Electrophysiology Laboratory

 - Mary Bravo - Assoc.
 Professor, Rutgers University, Camden, NJ